aws-ia/cfn-abi-aws-reference-guide/guide/content/test-framework.md

 2. **Static tests** are executed.
 The static tests include lint checkers, and scan templates/code provided against a set of pre- and custom defined security rules to identify potential vulnerabilities.
 Tools used are listed in the [How to build an ABI project](/how-to-build/index.html) section.
 **PS:** Any errors on the Internal and Static tests will be reported as comments on the PR.
 You need to choose `Details` to view execution information.
 3. **Human verification** of the code by assigned AWS Partner Solutions Architects (PSA) team.
 4. **Functional tests** on successful completion of static tests and manual review, AWS PSA(*^*) kickoff functional tests by commenting `/do-e2e-tests` in the PR.
-The functional tests, deploys the tempaltes in the multi-account AWS environment associated with this repository.
+The functional tests, deploy the templates in the multi-account AWS environment associated with this repository.
 Tools used are listed below.
 5. **Bot Approval** will be provided on successful completion of both static and functional tests.
 6. **Human Approval**.
-AWS PSA(*^*) assgined to this project will review the test results of the functional tests and other security scanners and provide approval.
+AWS PSA(*^*) assigned to this project will review the test results of the functional tests and other security scanners and provide approval.
 7. AWS PSA(*^*) will **Merge** the branch to the `main` branch once the above steps are cleared.
-8. **Publish** the code is then automatically kicked off to the targets configured for each project.
+8. Unless a partner opts-out, the **Publish** step will publish the code automatically to the targets configured for each project.
+If you do not want the repositories to be made public, reach out to your AWS PSA to opt-out.

 *(^) with write permissions to the repository*